wsrn829/TaskTalesDeployment/README.md

 ---

-Deployment Steps of Django App
+Deployment Steps of Django App (On-going)

 1. Prepare Your Django App: